jacobh310/stock_prediction-models/README.md

 # Machine Learning model building for Stock Price Predictions
 ---
 ### Overview
-In this repo I am going to be building models for a variety of machine learning algorithm.
+In this repo I am going to be building stock prediction models for a variety of machine learning algorithms.
 Each direcetory is going to focus on a seperate ML algorithim.
-Inside each folder they're will be a requirements.txt file with the require dependencies
+Each direcotry will have a README.md summarizing the findings along with a requirements.txt file with the required dependencies

 ### Resources